USE OF YOUR INFORMATION

 Britain's exit from the European Union (Brexit) notice

 Please note that as of 31 December 2020, the European General Data Protection Regulation (GDPR) no longer directly applies in the UK.
 However, the UK has passed its own version into law, known as the UK GDPR (United Kingdom General Data Protection Regulation).
 All references to GDPR in this Policy are to the UK GDPR.
 The UK GDPR has equivalent legal provisions to the GDPR and your rights, and the UK Data Protection Act 2018 and other applicable legislation provide supplementary protections.
 Unless otherwise specified, the details within this policy, will not be impacted by this change.
-The UK Government are seeking adequacy decisions from the European Commission and if this is so we will revisit this policy.

 What is the purpose of this document?